Ninvaxx/ninvax/apps/site/README.md

-# Ninvax Static Site
+# Ninvax Website

-Static landing pages and a small contact server.
+Landing pages and a small contact server.

 Preview locally by opening `index.html` or running: